HsuMonA/freecodecamp/docs/faq.md

 1. Be sure that the folder is root
 1. Click on save

-## How to deploy a project?

-1. npm run deploy -w random-quote-machine

 ## How to update HTML from responsive-web-design?

 1. Update and push to the main branch.